The Heart of the Park: Interpretation

 One of the most commonly cited threads of O'Connor stories is grotesque, and seemingly needless, violence.
 Enoch's injury at the end of the story seems to not fit with the rather mundane nature of the rest of the story.
-This violence is meant to be disconcerting, and shows the random nature of chance, and how wrong Enoch was about having "wise blood," and thinking that something important to him would happen that day.
+This violence is meant to be disconcerting, and shows the random nature of chance, and how wrong Enoch was about having "wise blood", and thinking that something important to him would happen that day.
 He was correct about the importance of the event, but was incorrect about the positivity of the event.
 Another important aspect is the idea of isolation in Flannery O'Connor's fiction.
 The main character is often isolated from everyone else around him or her, and such is the case with Enoch Emery.
 His isolation is important to the story because it is through his strangeness that we see the world in a strange way; we could not view the horrible things Enoch sees through the eyes of a normal person.
 There are also some religious undertones that go along with the violence in the story.
 Enoch, the (relatively) innocent party, sacrifices himself so that the guilty person, Hazel, can go free.
 Since Flannery O'Connor tends to have a Christ-figure in her stories, Enoch could be the figure of Jesus in the story, being crucified and Barabbas, the thief, going free.
 Flannery O'Connor herself was a devout Catholic and often included such symbolism in her stories.

 Critical reception

-The story is not typically considered to be one of O'Connor's most important works, especially since it was never published on its own.
+The story is not typically considered to be one of O'Connor's most important works.
 It is instead judged for its similarities and differences respecting the edited version that became a chapter of Wise Blood.
 It is considered by many to be an undeveloped narrative, drawn from characters from other stories, and may have been unfinished before it was edited.